stencila/executa/README.md

 ### Docker images

 The base [`Dockerfile`](Dockerfile) installs all known executor packages (e.g. `basha`, `pyla`) into a container so that they can be easily tested for API compatibility (with one another, and clients).
-It is built, with the latest versions of those packages, and pushed to [Docker Hub](https://hub.docker.com/repository/docker/stencila/executa), as part of continuous integration.
+It is built, with the latest versions of those packages, and pushed to [Docker Hub](https://hub.docker.com/repository/docker/stencila/executa), on each push to master and daily at midnight UTC.

 #### Getting the image